-Youth Assisting Youth is dedicated to investing in the leaders of tomorrow and transforming the lives of at-risk and newcomer youth through the power of mentorship.
-For over 44 years, we’ve paired volunteer young adult mentors aged 16-29, with at-risk and newcomer youth ages 6-15 to engage in activities aimed to develop mind, body, character, and leadership skills.
-Our charity connects youth volunteers to enriching mentorship experiences that profoundly impact the most vulnerable youth and their families in communities across the City of Toronto and York Region.
+Youth Assisting Youth grows the leaders of tomorrow through peer mentorship of at-risk and newcomer youth.
+For over 44 years, it has paired volunteer young adult mentors aged 16-29, with youth ages 6-15 to engage in activities to develop mind, body, character, and leadership skills.
+Our non-profit connects volunteers to meaningful mentorship experiences that profoundly impact the most vulnerable youth and their families in communities across Toronto and York Region areas.

 What we do matters

 When you’re young, your friends have a big influence on you.
 They have a lot of say about the choices you make, what music and clothing you like, and the activities you do.
 By harnessing the power of friendship and support, youth-to-youth peer mentoring encourages healthy lifestyles and increases resiliency for kids who need guidance and a helping hand.

 We service the City of Toronto and all communities within York Region to provide peer mentorship programs that empower young volunteer mentors who want to transform lives and make a real difference.
 They stand-up as role models, activity partners, friends, and help their mentees realize their full potential.
 Our volunteer mentors also go through their own transformations, developing leadership abilities, critical thinking skills and social skills to become outstanding professionals and members of their communities.

 Since 1976, we have matched more than 5,000 youth in a 1:1 peer mentoring relationship.
 Our evidence-based, customized program uniquely recruits, assesses, and matches youth based on personality, interests, and location.
 We take the time to get the match right, and we also provide comprehensive training, 24-hour emergency support for our youth, and organize monthly group mentoring activities to bring our youth and mentor matches together.